shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

 - Include future tonescapes sequence overview (where this goes from here)
+  - or maybe it's not the future sequence that matters, but the notion of hearing an entire tonal space at once...

 - things going on:

   - listening inside of a complex sound. like being able to hear individual pitches in a chord